Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Problem Setting

-where $\phi(s) = \log\mathbb E_0[\exp\varepsilon(s)]$.
-In Section~\ref{subsec:consistency} we shall see that the unconditional intensity is a key quantity for establishing the relationship between the simple Poisson log-likelihood and parameters underlying a more complex Cox process model.
+{In Section~\ref{subsec:consistency} we shall see that the unconditional intensity \eqref{equ:uncond-intensity} and discretized cell means \eqref{equ:uncond-cell-mean} are key quantities connecting the working Poisson log-likelihood and parameters underlying the more complex Cox process model.
+Although the fitted model uses region-level $P_i$ and $X_i$, our theory allows the event process, covariates, baseline log-intensity, and latent error field to vary continuously over $\Omega$.
+The resulting discretization error, including the $(X(s)-X_i)\bbeta^0$ term in \eqref{equ:uncond-cell-mean}, is controlled under the regularity conditions in Section~\ref{subsec:consistency}.